houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ## 3. Berry's Paradox

 With `kolmogorov_complexity` in hand, we may now build the `berry` function.
-Before doing that, we have to take a look at Berry's Paradox.
+Before doing that, let's take a look at Berry's Paradox.

 Consider the following "Berry Statement":